ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 <a name="customise"></a>
-### Learn how to customise matplotlib plots further
+## Learn how to customise Matplotlib plots further

 Matplotlib figures are highly customisable, and there are so many options it is usually best to consult the <a href="https://matplotlib.org/tutorials/index.html" target="_blank">documentation first</a>.
-In addition, the <a href="https://matplotlib.org/users/pyplot_tutorial.html" target="_blank">matplotlib official pyplot tutorial is quite useful</a>.
+In addition, the <a href="https://matplotlib.org/users/pyplot_tutorial.html" target="_blank">Matplotlib official pyplot tutorial is quite useful</a>.
 To get started on Matplotlib plot customisation, here is an extended version of the above which sets the font sizes, axes lables, linewidths, and marker types:

-Again, the best way to learn the features of Matplotlib is by example, so try to modify your script above with some of the extra arguments added below, such as `fontsize`, linewidth`, `color`, etc. Have a go at adding your own values, and producing nicer looking plots.
+Again, the best way to learn the features of Matplotlib is by example, so try to modify your script above with some of the extra arguments added below, such as `fontsize`, `linewidth`, `color`, etc. Have a go at adding your own values, and producing nicer looking plots.
 Here's my example to start you off:

 ```python
 import pandas as pd